thiagoluis88git/tech1-app/README.md

 ### 7 List orders to prepare
 ***(Chef view)***

-- Call the GET `http://localhost:3210/api/orders/to-prepare` to list the Orders with its [Order ID]
+- Call the GET `http://localhost:3210/api/orders/to-prepare` to list the Orders with its [Order ID].
+This endpoint will be used by the **Chef**

 ### 8 Update order to preparing
 ***(Chef view)***